 The EPA will send renewal reminders to auditors prior to the expiry date of their accreditation.
 Applications for accreditation renewal are to be made using the application form available from the EPA website.
-Renewal applications will be preferred in digital (in PDF or Microsoft Word format) format.
+Renewal applications are preferred in digital (in PDF or Microsoft Word format) format.

-Applicants are asked to include relevant information and documents as identified on the relevant form.
+Applicants are to include relevant information and documents as identified on the relevant form.
 This information includes:

-- details of relevant training or other professional development undertaken by the auditor during the accreditation term - details of any changes to the auditor's specialist team-auditors should also consider whether their specialist team members can continue to demonstrate relevant ongoing professional development, memberships and affiliations

-- · evidence of current professional indemnity insurance - a recent passport-sized photograph (in colour, printed or digital format).
+- · details of relevant training or other professional development undertaken by the auditor during the accreditation term - details of any changes to the auditor's specialist team auditors should also consider whether their specialist team members can continue to demonstrate relevant ongoing professional development, memberships and affiliations - · evidence of current professional indemnity insurance a recent passport-sized photograph (in colour).